-Short-term seasonal employees shall be entitled to five unpaid personal leave days per year.
+Short-term employees shall be entitled to a maximum of ten unpaid personal leave days per year provided that they have worked 1,827 hours in the preceding 12 months.
 Employees may book five days in a "block" for vacation purposes.
-The days shall be scheduled on a short-term seasonal seniority basis subject to operational requirements and will not be unreasonably withheld.
+The days shall be scheduled in a manner that does not restrict the vacation or leave choices of regular employees or adversely affect operations.